Department of Justice is now the Department of Communities and Justice. Find out more >

 You can get a copy of the form:

-It is a good idea to contact the LPI on 1300 052 637 before you fill in your form to discuss your boundary dispute and your application.
+It is a good idea to contact the Office of the Registrar General on 1300 318 998 before you fill in your form to discuss your boundary dispute and your application.

-When you have filled in the form, signed it and had it witnessed, you must file it at the LPI office in person.
+When you have filled in the form, signed it and had it witnessed, you must file it at NSW Land Registry Services in person.

-You should include any documents that support your application, including any identification survey reports.
+You should include any documents that support your application, including any identification survey reports prepared by a registered surveyor.

 The Registrar General may request that you provide any further necessary documents.

-It is a good idea to contact the LPI before you make your application as they may be able to tell you more about what information should be included in your specific case.
-You can call the LPI on 1300 052 637 or visit their website.
+It is a good idea to contact the Office of the Registrar General before you make your application as they may be able to tell you more about what information should be included in your specific case.
+You can call the Office of the Registrar General on 1300 318 998.

 After receiving the application the Registrar General must: